React-Automation-Studio/React-Automation-Studio/README.md

 Access rights can be controlled though a JSON file which contains user access groups and rules for defining PV access using regular expressions in the same way that the EPICS Gatewayaccess is defined.
 All of the components in React Automation studio currently indicate access rights to the PV.

+*4. MongoDB*

+Since V2.0.0, React-Automation-Studio is integrated with MongoDB to store persistent data.
+The PyMongo driver is used within the pvServer to connect to a MongoDB replica set.

+React hooks are available that setup a watch, perform an update or an insert to MongoDB replica set within the pvServer.

+See the documentation in the style guide.

+Currently the Alarm Handler component  and LoadSave component make use of the MongoDB database.
+In a future release more hooks will be included and the command line administrator will be replaced with a web based administrator.